 Note: Video also needs to be streamed from the server using TCP port 30010.
 33104 ТСР API (CathexisVision 2017 and later versions) Required port to allow API connection to server when using software versions CathexisVision 2017 and later.
-Note: Video also needs to be streamed from the server using RTSP on TCP port 554.
-For full list of AP l ports, pleas se consult API help guide or contact support@cat.co.za
+Note: Video also needs to be streamed from se consult API help guide or o the server using RTSP on TCP port 554.